 Below are the surveys requesting information on the secure holding of juvenile offenders.
 Please note the revised time periods.
 This is due to a recent change in the federal reporting requirements.

-- For agencies needing the Law Enforcement Secure Holding Capability Survey click here.
+- For agencies needing to complete the Law Enforcement Juvenile Holding Survey for October 1, 2016, to March 31, 2017, click here.